HindAlsharif/Robot_Arm_Control_Panel/README.md

 - Display saved positions in a table.
 - Load a saved pose into the sliders.
 - Remove a pose from the table and database.
-- Run the current pose without showing any alert.
+- Run the current pose.
 - View the current run pose and status in a simple page.
-- Update the run status to 0 (stop) using a separate PHP file.
+- Update the run status to 0 (stop).

 ## Technologies Used
 - PHP